EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> # A tibble: 5 x 7
 #>     penalty .metric .estimator  mean     n  std_err .config
 #>       <dbl> <chr>   <chr>      <dbl> <int>    <dbl> <chr>
-#> 1 0.000379  roc_auc binary     0.947    10 0.000780 Preprocessor1_Model07
+#> 1 0.000695  roc_auc binary     0.953    10 0.000825 Preprocessor1_Model08
-#> 2 0.000207  roc_auc binary     0.947    10 0.000781 Preprocessor1_Model06
+#> 2 0.000379  roc_auc binary     0.953    10 0.000824 Preprocessor1_Model07
-#> 3 0.000113  roc_auc binary     0.947    10 0.000786 Preprocessor1_Model05
+#> 3 0.000207  roc_auc binary     0.953    10 0.000821 Preprocessor1_Model06
-#> 4 0.00001   roc_auc binary     0.947    10 0.000788 Preprocessor1_Model01
+#> 4 0.000113  roc_auc binary     0.953    10 0.000820 Preprocessor1_Model05
-#> 5 0.0000183 roc_auc binary     0.947    10 0.000788 Preprocessor1_Model02
+#> 5 0.0000616 roc_auc binary     0.952    10 0.000822 Preprocessor1_Model04
 ```

-The best ROC AUC is nearly identical; the best ROC AUC for the non-sparse tuned lasso model in Section \@ref(tunelasso) was 0.947.
+The best ROC AUC is nearly identical; the best ROC AUC for the non-sparse tuned lasso model in Section \@ref(tunelasso) was 0.953.
 The best regularization parameter (`penalty`) is a little different (the best value in Section \@ref(tunelasso) was 3.6\times 10^{-4}) but we used a different grid so didn't try out exactly the same values.
 We ended up with nearly the same performance and best tuned model.

 Importantly, this tuning also took a bit less time to complete.